kitchen renovation

 Kitchen Design- Before and After

 During construction, you will have to be sure that your contractor knows where you need outlets for all of your appliances.
 You should be able to determine this from your specification sheets.
 Sometimes microwaves need plugs in odd places, so be sure to check before your walls are finished.
-Your refrigerator will need a water line for ice, so be sure your plumbers know where this should be placed.
-Look for Sarkinen Plumbing logo if you are still in search for a reliable plumber.
+Your refrigerator will need a water line for ice, so be sure your contractor and/or plumber know where this should be placed.